-MTA Bus Company - As of December 31, 2022, MTA Bus Company has 3,846 employees, approximately 3,727 of whom are represented by three different unions (now including UTLO) and five bargaining units.
+MTA Bus Company - As of December 31, 2022, MTA Bus Company has 3,846 employees, approximately 3,727 of whom are represented by three different unions (now including the United Transit Leadership Organization) and five bargaining units.
 The largest of these is TWU Local 100, whose members were co-parties to the agreement approved by the MTA Board in January 2020 and whose current agreement will run through May 14, 2023.
+In the final quarter of 2022, an agreement between MTA Bus Company and the Amalgamated Transit Union, Local 1181 (ATU-Local 1181) was approved and will run through October 31, 2023.
+The other operational employees represented by the Amalgamated Transit Union are members or Local 1179 and are covered by a TWU-based agreement that will run through October 31, 2023.
+There were no new labor agreements reached during the first quarter of 2023.